Why did God destroy so many

 The Bible tells us that the results (the “wages” ) of sin is death (Romans 6:23), but that God's ways bring eternal life.
 God did not want those who were living before the Flood to die, but they would have died anyway if He had not stepped in.
 Protection from the Flood was offered to everyone.
 In fact, Noah preached for 120 years warning people of what was coming, but few listened.
 (Genesis 6 & 7 tells most of the story.)
 So when God did step in by sending the Flood He was actually protecting those who were trusting in Him.

 Our God is a GOOD and AWESOME God, all of the time!
-You can trust Him!
+We can trust Him!

-For another look at this topic watch this short video:
+For another look at this topic watch this short video (off site link-this is not a BibleTimelines.com video):